wangywUST/wangywust.github.io/ucmnlp.md

 ## Our Support and Expectations

-Our research is highly interdisciplinary, involving collaboration with experts from computer vision, healthcare, and education.
+Our research is highly interdisciplinary, involving collaboration with experts from NLP, computer vision, healthcare, and education.
 Our focus is primarily on publishing in top-tier AI conferences or journals, complemented by practical implementations.
 Our primary goal is to prepare our students for future academic positions as well as high-impact positions in industry.
 Here's what we're looking for and what you can expect from this journey:

 ### 1. What We Offer:
 - Resources: Full scholarships covering study and living in California, plus access to advanced research facilities.
 - Internships: Support for internships even at the beginniing of Ph.D. study.
-- Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer adequate freedom and opportunities for growth.
+- Guidance: Fundemental research abilities' education that is essential to survive in the current AI community.
+I also offer adequate freedom and opportunities for growth.
 - International Connections: Strong ties with leading researchers and institutions worldwide.
 I will help you build international connections to the academy and industry.
-- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued.
+- Friendly Environment and Work-Life Balance: Service attitudes from advisors to students and help to have a good living locally.

 ### 2. What We Expect from You:
 - Passion for Learning: **Strong self-motivation and ability to quickly learn from new fields.**